namespace-ee/django-rest-framework-sideloading/README.md

 DRF-sideloading is an extension to provide side-loading functionality of related resources.
 Side-loading allows related resources to be optionally included in a single API response minimizing requests to the API.

-## Documentation

-The full documentation is at https://drf-sideloading.readthedocs.io.

 ## Quickstart

 1. Install drf-sideloading: